Bannerlord-Modding/Documentation/_tutorials/basic-csharp-mod.md

 1. Start Microsoft Visual Studio and select `Create New Project`.
 2. Choose `Class Library (.NET Framework)`.
 3. Name your project whatever you want and choose `.NET Framework 4.7.2` as the `Framework`.
 If this option is not available for you, [Download it here](https://dotnet.microsoft.com/download/dotnet-framework/net472) \(Developer Pack\).
-4. Now that your project is setup, set your build path to the `Modules/MyModule/bin/Win64_Shipping_Client` directory in your game files.
+4. Now that your project is setup, [set your build path]((https://docs.microsoft.com/en-us/visualstudio/ide/how-to-change-the-build-output-directory?view=vs-2019)) to the `Modules/MyModule/bin/Win64_Shipping_Client` directory in your game files.
+A guide on setting your build output directory can be found.
-5. Reference the `TaleWorlds.*` DLLs in the `bin\Win64_Shipping_Client` directory in your game files \(not your module directory\).
+5. [Reference](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-add-or-remove-references-by-using-the-reference-manager?view=vs-2019) the `TaleWorlds.*` DLLs in the `bin\Win64_Shipping_Client` directory in your game files \(not your module directory\).

 ### Debugging a project